apache/skywalking-website/content/blog/2021-12-13-skywalking-nginx-agent-integration/index.md

 ---
-title: "How to integrate skywalking-nginx-lua to nginx?"
+title: "How to integrate skywalking-nginx-lua to Nginx?"
 date: 2021-12-13
 author: shiyan.xiong, the user of skywalking
 description: "provide a path to integrate skywalking-nginx-lua to nginx and avoid you falling pit"